Southern Christian Leadership Conference: Founding

 During its early years, SCLC struggled to gain footholds in black churches and communities across the South.
 Social activism in favor of racial equality faced fierce repression from the police, White Citizens' Council and the Ku Klux Klan.
 Only a few churches had the courage to defy the white-dominated status-quo by affiliating with SCLC, and those that did risked economic retaliation against pastors and other church leaders, arson, and bombings.

 SCLC's advocacy of boycotts and other forms of nonviolent protest was controversial among both whites and blacks.
 Many black community leaders believed that segregation should be challenged in the courts and that direct action excited white resistance, hostility, and violence.
 Traditionally, leadership in black communities came from the educated elite—ministers, professionals, teachers, etc.—who spoke for and on behalf of the laborers, maids, farmhands, and working poor who made up the bulk of the black population.
 Many of these traditional leaders were uneasy about involving ordinary blacks in mass activity such as boycotts and marches.

 SCLC's belief that churches should be involved in political activism against social ills was also deeply controversial.
 Many ministers and religious leaders—both black and white—thought that the role of the church was to focus on the spiritual needs of the congregation and perform charitable works to aid the needy.
 To some of them, the social-political activity of King and SCLC amounted to dangerous radicalism which they strongly opposed.

-SCLC and King were also sometimes criticized for lack of militancy by younger activists in groups such as Student Nonviolent Coordinating Committee (SNCC) and CORE who were participating in sit-ins and Freedom Rides.